ArcaneEngineer/ECS-tutorials/part3.md

 ### Generalising the population loop (only)

 Right.
-From that pseudocode, let's write the actual population code, which is now way more concise:
+From our pseudocode, let's write the actual population code, which is now way more concise:

 ```
 // Populate component data arrays unconditionally for all entities (object instances).